 A County Court Judgement (CCJ) is awarded by a court in England, Wales and Northern Ireland when someone has taken court action against you and they prove their case.
 For example a CCJ can be awarded if the court determines that you owe money to a lender.

 If you have an outstanding payment for a loan, credit card or bill and have not settled it, the lender can choose to take you to court.
 The court can then issue a County Court Judgement if they believe that you owe money to the loan provider.

 How Can My Financial Broker Help If I Have A CCJ?

-My Financial Broker accepts over 2,000 loan applications every day and this includes people with adverse credit histories and CCJs.
-We have over 25 years of experience of working in the loans and finance industry and have developed a strong relationship with some of the most reputable lenders who can assist with all kinds of credit histories.
+My Financial Broker accepts thousands of loan applications every day and this includes people with adverse credit histories and CCJs.
+We have over 25 years of combined experience working in the loans and financial industry, and have developed a strong relationship with some of the most reputable lenders who can assist with all kinds of credit histories.

 To apply, you’ll simply need to let us know a few personal details, your employment information, your income and expenditure, as well as the bank details you wish the funds to be paid into.
 The application should only take a few minutes to complete, and you’ll get an instant decision on screen.Apply Now